Tuesday, June 30, 2009

 Wednesday, June 24, 2009

-Listen for the Music and Follow It
+66 — Listen for the Music and Follow It (Louisville: 1983)

 As a teenager, I played guitar in a rock ‘n roll band.
 During the summer months I would find other other rock groups by walking outside and listening for the sound of drums and guitars.
 You could just follow the music to a garage or outdoor party where another band was playing.
-That is how we found one another as musicians.
+That is how we found one another as teenage musicians.

 I got my love of music from both of them and my mother started me on piano, but I just couldn’t suffer through the discipline of daily practice.
 I wanted to play, not study.
 I could sing very well and my father wanted me to take voice lessons, but I really didn’t want to study voice either.
-I needed something to capture my interest and give me a goal to suffer the discipline of study.
+I needed something to capture my interest and give me a goal to suffer through the discipline of study.

 In 1983, following the music led me to a new home church.
 I had stopped listening to rock music in 1970 after becoming a part of Berachah Church.
-After all, music was the key element of the hippie subculture that I was separating from in those days.
-And, since Col Thieme was an avid proponent of Big Band music from the 40s, I got rid of all rock albums.
+After all, music was the key element of the Hippie subculture that I was separating from in those days.
+And, since Col Thieme was an avid proponent of Big Band music from the 40s, I got rid of all my rock albums.

 Okay, so by now you are thinking, “What does this have to do with church?”